alphagov/government-frontend/README.md

 When [running government-frontend](#running-the-application) locally the component guide is available at: http://government-frontend.dev.gov.uk/component-guide

+Configuration for the navigation links shown on the B variant of the ContentPagesNav A/B test is covered [separately](docs/navigation-links.md)

 ## Technical documentation

 This is a Ruby on Rails application that fetches documents from